Building your online profile

 Already have an ORCiD?
 Try adding more information such as educational achievements, affiliations and keywords to your profile to make it easier to find.

-You can find more detailed guidance on how to use Symplectic in this Moodle course from the Research Information Office.
+You can find more detailed guidance on how to use Symplectic in this Sharepoint site from the Research Information Office (Cambridge login required).

-Time to practice: take a look at your Symplectic profile.
+Take a look at your Elements profile.
 Does it have all the information that you need or is there more you could add?
+We have three suggestions below for you to try:-